Writes invalid XML chars to the database

-#8 Updated by Sander Steenhuis over 1 year ago
+#8 Updated by Sander Steenhuis almost 2 years ago

 For the KeePassX team, I would like to point out that it's unsettling that a wrong comment could save/overwrite the database in a broken state without any alarm bells.
 Only when opening it another day does trouble show itself, and it will be too late.

 Perhaps a safety measurement to prevent unforeseen consequences is an idea.
 Like saving the database to a temporary file, opening it under the hood to see if it can be opened, and only when everything works out, replace the database that is saved.

 #9 Updated by Felix Geyer almost 2 years ago